-Name TC G Typ e Limit Type Limit Resources Description System Stability (S_NBMIN_MINNIU) NB N:>= 3 Units at all times B10, B31, B32, C30 There must be at least 3 machines on-load at all times in Northern Ireland.
+Name TC G Typ e Limit Type Limit Resources Description System Stability (S_NBMIN_MINNIU) NB N:>= 3 Units at all times B10, B31, B32, C30, KGT6 There must be at least 3 machines on-load at all times in Northern Ireland.
 Required for dynamic stability.
 System Stability (S_NBMIN_MINNI3) NB N: >= Minimum 1 at all times C30 Security of supply.
-Replacement Reserve (S_REP_NI) (S_MWMAX_NI_GT) MW X:<= 272 MW BGT1, BGT2, CGA, CGT8, EMPOWER, iPOWER, KGT1, KGT2, KGT3, KGT4 Combined MW output of OCGTs and AGUs must be less than 272 MW (out of a total of 397 MW) in Northern Ireland at all times.
+Replacement Reserve (S_REP_NI) (S_MWMAX_NI_GT) MW X:<= 272 MW BGT1, BGT2, CGA, CGT8, EMPOWER, iPOWER, KGT1, KGT2, KGT3, KGT4, KGT6 Combined MW output of OCGTs and AGUs must be less than 272 MW (out of a total of 397 MW) in Northern Ireland at all times.
 125 MW required for replacement reserve.
 The limit is subject to change based on the availability of the units and transmission constraints that may limit their output.
 North West Generation (S_NBMIN_CPS) NB N:>= 0 or 1 Unit depending on NI system demand C30 Coolkeeragh C30 must be on load when the NI system demand is at or above 1,550 MW, CGT8 is unavailable and NI wind generation < 450 MW.
 This demand limit can be raised to 1,608 MW if CGT8 is available.
 For NI wind generation in excess of 450 MW there is no constraint.
 This operational constraint is required to ensure voltage stability in the northwest of Northern Ireland and to prevent possible system voltage collapse above the indicated system demand.

-Moyle Interconnector MW В -410 < MW < Moyle It ensures that all flows do
+Moule Interconnector MW В -410 < MW < Movdo It ensures that all flows do

+Moyle Interconnector IVIVV В -410" < IVIVV < 441 Moyle Interconnector 3

-441 Interconnector 3 not exceed an import of
+(C. BANA/BAINI BACN/LE) 441 interconnector not exceed an import of

 (S_MWMIN_MOYLE) 441 MW to Northern Ireland

-(S MWMAX MOYLE) and an export of 410 MW
+(S_MWMAX_MOYLE) and an export of 410 MW

-/ to Scotland (values taken
+to Scotland (values taken

 from NI).
 This is required to

 ensure that the limits are

 respected.
 Note that

 emergency flows may be -

 500 < MW < 500 due to

 reserve provision.

 Notes:

 1. Firm export limit on

 Moyle increased to 400

 MW from 1 st April 2022

 2. BREXIT - Impact on

 Scheduling Day-Ahead

 Markets, effective from 31

 December 2020, will not

 include any SEM-GB

 interconnection capacity.

 This first day ahead LTS

 run should be considered

 more indicative than it

 would normally be, given

 that firm interconnector

 schedules for the first part

 of the next day (from 23:00

 D-1 to 11:00 D) will not be

 available until post IDA1

 (after 18:10).

 The LTS that is published

 each evening post IDA1 will

 reflect the firm

 interconnector schedules.

+interconficctor sericadies.